-Thanks to Campbell for bringing this button to my attention.
-Although made in Britain, it has an unique, if troubling, Australian story.
+Although made in Britain, this button in the MAAS museum has an unique, if troubling, Australian story.

 According to the description given in Trove, it dates to 1842-1856: ‘The name ‘New Holland’, which was not widely used to describe Eastern Australia after 1840, suggests that the button dates from the early years of the native police.
 If so, the button would come from either the native police force that operated in Port Phillip until 1852, or more likely the force that operated in the northern frontier of N.S.W. from 1848.’